Vietnam.vn - Nền tảng quảng bá Việt Nam

 ATLANTIC PRODUCTIONS/MAGELLAN

-The images were created from more than 700,000 scans of the submersible, conducted last year by British company Atlantic Productions and deep-sea mapping company Magellan Ltd (based in the British territory of Guernsey).
+The images, created from more than 700,000 scans of the submersible, were taken last year by British company Atlantic Productions and deep-sea mapping company Magellan Ltd (based in the British territory of Guernsey).

-Magellan Ltd. expert Gerhard Seiffert planned a meticulous expedition to record 700,000 scans of the Titanic.
+Gerhard Seiffert of Magellan Ltd has planned a meticulous expedition to take 700,000 scans of the Titanic.
 A team of experts used a remotely operated submersible to survey and spent more than 200 hours scanning every angle.

-The Titanic wreckage is in two parts, with a lot of debris lying around.
+The Titanic wreck is in two parts, with numerous pieces of debris lying around.
 Some scans show statues, unopened bottles of champagne and shoes lying on the seabed.
 The images are so detailed that the serial number of one of the propellers can be seen.

 "It allows you to see the wreck in a way you could never see from a submersible.
 You can see the whole wreck in its own context and perspective," said Titanic analyst Parks Stephenson.